Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 from which we extract for each $i\in\{0,2,3\}$ a (quite larger) rational expression for $G_i$ in terms of $\{\rho,L_0,L_i\}$.
 From~(\ref{eq:Cp}) we can then extract a rational expression for $\Cp_3$ in terms of $\{L_0,L_3,\rho\}$.
 From the expressions of $E_2,E_3,G_2,G_3$, we obtain a rational expression of $p_{\ell}$ that exactly matches the one of $\alpha$ given above.
 Thus $p_{\ell}=\alpha$. \end{proof}

-\subsection{Cubic planar graphs with a marked $3$-connected component}
+\subsection{Cubic planar graphs with a marked 3-connected component}

-For two integers $n,q$, let $\kC_{n}^{(q)}$ be the set of connected cubic planar graphs of size $n$ having a marked 3-connected component of size $q$, and denote by $\cnq$ a uniformly random element in $\kC_{n}^{(q)}$.
+{f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-comp@\ttt{$\kC_n^{(q)}$}{of $\kC_n$ with a marked 3-connected component with $q$ vertices}} {f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-comp-rand@\ttt{$\cnq$}{uniform in $\kC_n^{(q)}$}} For two integers $n,q$, let $\kC_n^{(q)}$ be the set of connected cubic planar graphs of size $n$ having a marked 3-connected component of size $q$, and denote by $\cnq$ a uniformly random element in $\kC_n^{(q)}$.
 It will also prove convenient for us to see $\cnq$ as closely related to a model with more independence.
-The \emph{critical Boltzmann distribution} on $\kD$ is the probability distribution $\mu^{(\kD)}$ defined as
+The \emph{critical Boltzmann distribution} on $\kD$ is the probability distribution {boltzmann@\ttt{$\mu^{(\kD)}$}{critical Boltzmann distribution on the combinatorial family $\kD$}} $\mu^{(\kD)}$ defined as

 where we recall that $\rho$ is the radius of convergence of $D(z)$.